Muhammad-Zain01/Todo-App/README.md

 [Go to This Link to See the TODO App](https://muhammad-zain01.github.io/Todo-App/)
 # Getting Started with Create React App

+## Description

+This React-based project provides a simple yet effective To-Do list application where users can add, delete, and mark items as completed.
+The application utilizes browser's Local Storage to ensure the data remains intact across sessions, thus providing a persistent user experience.
+Users can manage their tasks efficiently and come back to their list anytime without losing their progress.
+Through this project, learners can grasp the concepts of state management, event handling, and data persistence in React, while working on a real-world application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts